yvh1223/cybersec-telemetry-analysis/README.md

 ---

-**Built for showcasing data analysis and AI integration skills in cybersecurity domain.**
+**Built for showcasing data analysis and AI integration skills in cybersecurity domain with focus on customer experience optimization.**